 - Extreme tiredness

 Children may be excited at first, followed by loss of consciousness, drowsiness, seizures and coordination loss.
-If you come across an individual who has overdosed, call 911 or a poison control center fast.
+If you come across an individual who has overdosed, call 911 or a poison control center right away.

 Often, addiction leads to an overdose, knowingly or unknowingly.
 To prevent future cases of Nyquil overdose and other health complications, seek medical rehabilitation to help you quit using the drug.
 A rehabilitation facility like Granite Recovery Centers can guide you on your road to recovery.